microchip-pic-avr-examples/avr128da48-crc-scan-on-flash-memory-studio/README.md

   <br><strong>Fig 4 : Post-build event command line window for 16-bit CRC<br>
 </p>

-**Note** : For 32-bit CRC use the following post-build command.
+**Note** : For **32-bit CRC** use the following post-build command.

 <p align="center">
   <img width=auto height=auto src="https://i.imgur.com/SzLIgYc.jpg">
 </p>
 4. In this example the application program is loaded into the APPCODE section.
-This is achieved by adding command **“.text=0x200”** value in Flash segment section of the project in Atmel Studio IDE.
-To open Flash segment window, navigate to **“Project->Properties->Toolchain->AVR/GNU Linker->Memory Settings->Flash segment”** as shown in Fig 5.
+This is achieved by adding command **".text=0x200"** value in Flash segment section of the project in Atmel Studio IDE.
+To open Flash segment window, navigate to **"Project->Properties->Toolchain->AVR/GNU Linker->Memory Settings->Flash segment"** as shown in Fig 5.

 Command : ![](https://i.imgur.com/CBhTTTP.jpg)